probaxeoxebra/probaMinkoski/Ferramentas/IndiceFerramentasMink.md

 * 15- Circumcircular Arc
 * 16- Circular Sector
 * 17- Circumcircular Sector
-* 18- Ellipse
-* 19- Hyperbola
-* 20- Parabola
-* 21- Angle
+* 18- Angle
-* 22- Angle with Given Size
+* 19- Angle with Given Size
-* 23- Distance or Length
+* 20- Distance or Length
-* 24- Reflect About Line
+* 21- Reflect About Line
-* 25- Reflect About Circle
+* 22- Reflect About Circle
-* 26- Rotate Around Point
+* 23- Rotate Around Point

+## The following Tools could be kept unchanged for the moment
+* - Ellipse
+* - Hyperbola
+* - Parabola